 How to Make Creamy Artichoke Pasta Recipe: Instructions

 Step 4) – In a non-stick pan, sauté garlic cloves in extra virgin olive oil.

 We left the garlic cloves whole so you can remove them before serving.
 If you prefer though, you can chop them.

-Drain the artichokes and add them to the pan.
+Add the artichokes to the pan (read down below the paragraph “How to Clean Fresh Artichokes”).
 Cook on high heat for a couple of minutes.

 Step 5) – Then lower the heat, add two tablespoons of acidulated water (the water with lemon in which you left the artichokes), a pinch of fine salt and a sprinkling of black pepper.